gavinjwl/trino-on-k8s/README.md

         - 'Accept-Encoding'
 ```

-> Considering using an external routing service since file-based routing rules do not guarantee strong consistency.
+__IMPORTANT__: Considering using an external routing service since file-based routing rules do not guarantee strong consistency.

 #### Routing flow